 Fallout 76 CAMP: buildings you should make, taking over workshops,

-Appalachia is still a lovely place to pitch up a tent and take in some breathtaking views, but in Fallout 76, it’s not at its best.
-After all, it did just have nuclear bombs explode in its vicinity, much like the rest of America.
-Still, you have to make do, and your handy tool for all your building needs is the “C.A.M.P.” or the “Construction and Assembly Mobile Platform” (henceforth abbreviated to CAMP).
-This allows you to make your base of operations, as long as it’s on a flat surface and not anywhere near established buildings.
-Some locations however are much better than others, so this guide will show you how to move your CAMP in a time of crisis, as well as the essential buildings you should make to get started.
+Appalachia is still a lovely place to pitch up a tent, but after the bombs fell in Fallout 76, it’s not at its best.
+Still, you have to make do and rebuild where possible.
+Your handy tool for all your building needs is the “C.A.M.P.” or the “Construction and Assembly Mobile Platform” (henceforth abbreviated to CAMP).
+This allows you to make your base of operations, as long as it’s on a flat surface and not anywhere near established buildings, and gives you the best place to make items, repair items, and even store all that junk you’ve picked up all around Appalachia.
+Some locations however are much better than others, so this guide will show you how to move your CAMP in a time of crisis, go over all the workshop locations, and the essential buildings you should make.

 Fallout 76 CAMP building guide